-Asset Class Description Benchmark Benchmark (Strategic) Weight (%) Asset Class Weight at 31 Dec 2013 (%) partnerships are valued using the most recently provided values from the respective fund's general partner.
-NCREIF Property Index is an unlevered quarterly time-series composite total rate of return measure of investment performance of a very large pool of individual commercial real estate properties acquired in the private market for investment purposes only.
-All properties in the NPI have been acquired, at least in part, on behalf of tax-exempt institutional investors-the great majority being pension funds.
+Asset Class Description Benchmark Benchmark (Strategic) Weight (%) Asset Class Weight at 31 Dec 2013 (%) follows: NCREIF Property Index (NPI) (90%) and the Wilshire US REIT Index (10%).
+The NPI is an unlevered quarterly time-series composite total rate of return measure of investment performance of a very large pool of individual commercial real estate properties acquired in the private market for investment purposes only.
+All properties in the NPI have been acquired, at least in part, on behalf of tax- exempt institutional investors- the great majority being pension funds.
 As such, all properties are held in a fiduciary environment.
-The Wilshire US REIT Index is a float-adjusted market capitalization index representing approximately 95 companies that is designed to measure US Equity REIT performance.
+The Wilshire US REIT Index is a float-adjusted market- capitalization index representing approximately 95 companies that is designed to measure US Equity REIT performance.
 Private Equity Private equity investments primarily include venture and buyout/growth opportunities.
 Risk is diversified by investing across such different types of private equity as venture capital, leveraged buyouts, and international funds.
 Private equity risk is also diversified by investing across vintage years, industry sectors, investment size, development stage, and geography.
-CPFRS typically invests as a limited partner in closed- end partnerships.
-Due to the nature of private equity, substantially all investments in this asset class are valued using market-based inputs that are comparable but subjective in nature due to the lack of widely observable inputs.
-Private equity benchmark is 1% above the domestic public equity market (Russell 3000 Index).
+CPFRS typically invests as a limited partner in closed-end partnerships.
+Because of the nature of private equity, substantially all investments in this asset class are valued using market-based inputs that are comparable but subjective in nature because of the lack of widely observable inputs.
+The private equity benchmark is 1% above the domestic public equity market (Russell 3000 Index).
 8.0 12.4

 The assets of CPFRS are managed in accordance with the risk budget for the Total Fund and the individual asset classes.
-The investment objective for the Total Fund is to earn, over moving twenty-five-year periods, an annualized return that equals or exceeds the actuarial rate of return, approved by the Centerville Police and Fire Retirement Board ("Board") to value the liabilities of CPFRS.
+The investment objective for the Total Fund is to earn, over moving 25-year periods, an annualized return that equals or exceeds the actuarial rate of return, approved by the Centerville Police and Fire Retirement Board (Board), to value the liabilities of CPFRS.
 As of 31 December 2013, the actuarial rate of return is 7.5%.
 CPFRS hires external managers to actively manage selected portfolios.
-The percent of externally managed assets for the Total Fund was 39% as of 31 December 2013.
+The percentage of externally managed assets for the Total Fund was 39% as of 31 December 2013.